IT Security in Companies: Importance and Solutions

 Frequent security risks from hackers and malware

 Malware is an artificial word for "malicious software", i.e. malicious software that is smuggled into your network.
-This can infect your infrastructure in the form of viruses or Trojans, for example.
+This can infect your infrastructure in the form of viruses, Trojans or computer worms for example.
 In the corporate context, however, ransomware plays a particularly important role.

-In phishing, criminals try to obtain confidential data (e.g. access or bank details) using fake emails (or other messages such as text messages).
-While mass emails tend to be impersonal, spear phishing attacks are targeted at employees of specific companies or industries.
+Phishing is an attempt by criminals to obtain confidential data (e.g. access or bank details) using fake emails (or other messages such as text messages).
+The BSI (German Federal Office for Information Security) provides a checklist (only in german) for phishing attacks.
+While the mass emails here are rather impersonal, spear phishing attacks are targeted at employees of specific companies or industries.
 They are researched in detail and can look like internal company emails.
 Whaling goes one step further - the fake emails are aimed at managers and other high-ranking people in the company.

 Top 3 digital threats in the corporate environment